 They are inherently more secure, because static sites aren’t running code on page load.

 They are easy to develop and maintain.
 Unlike WordPress sites that require endless patches and updates, static sites are inherently simple.
 They just…work.

 Static site generators (SSGs) address the pain points of dynamic websites, while bringing some of the advantages of a dynamic website to the static site world.
 With an SSG and a content management system (CMS) like CloudCannon, you can programmatically build static web pages, retrieve content from a database or API, use layouts and includes just like on a dynamic site.
 The difference is that an SSG goes through a build process that pre-renders all of the pages on the site, meaning that the site serves the same page and displays the same information to every person viewing it.
 Any time a developer or content editor changes the site’s content or any source files, CloudCannon rebuilds the site, generating an entirely new static website for users.

 If you’re looking to learn a new SSG, there are plenty of beginner tutorials and community resources to help.

 CloudCannon makes building and maintaining static sites super easy.
 It brings all of the elements you need to build a static site together in one place and simplifies the whole process.
 As with a dynamic site, you still need a developer (or an agency) to build your site, but once it’s built the process of editing and maintaining the content is very similar.

 To get going, you are going to need either an in-house developer or an agency that knows how to develop static sites.
-If you’ve got that sorted or are a developer yourself, then simply sign up to our free developer plan and start building your site.
+If you’ve got that sorted or are a developer yourself, then simply sign up for a free 14-day trial and start building your site.